-Sally has been a featured artist in New Mexico, Southwest Art , Western Art Collector.
+Sally has been a featured artist in the following magazines: New Mexico, Southwest Art , Western Art Collector.